stephenmcd/mezzanine/docs/index.rst

     before being able to understand the concepts used throughout the Mezzanine documentation.

-*Front-end developers* can read about how :doc:`themes` are used to skin a Mezzanine project as well as how to set up templates for specific :doc:`device-handling` such as phones.
+*Front-end developers* can read about how to set up templates for specific :doc:`device-handling` such as phones and tablets.
 Mezzanine also comes with the ability for content authors to edit content directly within a page while viewing it on the website.
 You can read about this and how to implement this feature within templates under :doc:`inline-editing`.

 *Back-end developers* can get a better technical overview of how content is managed and how to customize Mezzanine in general by